I. Kevin Costner’s Field of Dreams: “If you build it, he will come”

-The Christian Ashram Movement –
+II.
+Hinduism and the Christian Ashram Movement

-Bede Griffiths (1906-1993), a Catholic English monk known as Swami Dayananda (bliss of compassion) dedicated his life’s work to the Christian Ashram Movement

 And that’s why incarnation is very important.
 God enters the psycho-physical realm and assumes it and doesn’t discard it.
 And at the resurrection the body is not discarded, it is assumed into the life with the soul and the spirit.
 I think the place of the body is a significant part of the Christian contribution.
 It is the total human being which is to enter into the life of the spirit.”

 SOURCE: Marvin Barrett, “The Silent Guide,” Parabola, v.xi, no. 1.

 Even at Christmas the use of clothes in a sacred context is important.
-In the Gospel of Luke the angel tells the shepherds: “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people….there has been born for you a Savior, who is Christ the Lord.
-This will be a sign for you: you will find a baby wrapped in swaddling clothes and lying in a manger.”
+In the Gospel of Luke the angel told the shepherds: “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people….there has been born for you a Savior, who is Christ the Lord.
+This will be a sign for you: you will find a baby wrapped in swaddling clothes and lying in a manger” (Luke 2: 10-12).